h3abionet/h3agwas/Readme_AWS_Batch.md

 ### 2.1 Disk space

 By default, AWS instances that run batch jobs are 30GB in size.
-We think that you need an image that is at least 4x bigger than the input data size to run   safely.
-If your need less than 30GB, there's no problem _and you can skip the rest of 2.1_.
+We think that you need an image that is at least 4x bigger than the input data size to run   safely. <b>If your need less than 30GB, there's no problem _and you can skip the rest of 2.1_</b>.
 If not, there's an extra configuration step in the configuration to set up an environment with disks of the correct size

 The easiest way of doing this is to set up a _launch template_.
 You can do this using the console but in my experience it is more complex than using  the command line tools.